Single-cell sequencing: Applications

-scRNA-Seq is becoming widely used across biological disciplines including Developmental biology, Neurology, Oncology, Immunology, Cardiovascular research and Infectious disease.
+scRNA-Seq is becoming widely used across biological disciplines including Developmental biology, Neurology, Oncology, Immunology, Cardiovascular research, brain disease, and Infectious disease.

 Using machine learning methods, data from bulk RNA-Seq has been used to increase the signal/noise ratio in scRNA-Seq.
 Specifically, scientists have used gene expression profiles from pan-cancer datasets in order to build coexpression networks, and then have applied these on single cell gene expression profiles, obtaining a more robust method to detect the presence of mutations in individual cells using transcript levels.

 Some scRNA-seq methods have also been applied to single cell microorganisms.
 SMART-seq2 has been used to analyze single cell eukaryotic microbes, but since it relies on poly(A) tail capture, it has not been applied in prokaryotic cells.
 Microfluidic approaches such as Drop-seq and the Fluidigm IFC-C1 devices have been used to sequence single malaria parasites or single yeast cells.
 The single-cell yeast study sought to characterize the heterogeneous stress tolerance in isogenic yeast cells before and after the yeast are exposed to salt stress.
 Single-cell analysis of the several transcription factors by scRNA-seq revealed heterogeneity across the population.
 These results suggest that regulation varies among members of a population to increase the chances of survival for a fraction of the population.

 The first single-cell transcriptome analysis in a prokaryotic species was accomplished using the terminator exonuclease enzyme to selectively degrade rRNA and rolling circle amplification (RCA) of mRNA.
 In this method, the ends of single-stranded DNA were ligated together to form a circle, and the resulting loop was then used as a template for linear RNA amplification.
 The final product library was then analyzed by microarray, with low bias and good coverage.
 However, RCA has not been tested with RNA-seq, which typically employs next-generation sequencing.
 Single-cell RNA-seq for bacteria would be highly useful for studying microbiomes.
 It would address issues encountered in conventional bulk metatranscriptomics approaches, such as failing to capture species present in low abundance, and failing to resolve heterogeneity among cell populations.

 scRNA-Seq has provided considerable insight into the development of embryos and organisms, including the worm Caenorhabditis elegans, and the regenerative planarian Schmidtea mediterranea and axolotl Ambystoma mexicanum.
 The first vertebrate animals to be mapped in this way were Zebrafish and Xenopus laevis.
 In each case multiple stages of the embryo were studied, allowing the entire process of development to be mapped on a cell-by-cell basis.
 Science recognized these advances as the 2018 Breakthrough of the Year.

 A molecular cell atlas of mice testes was established to define BDE47-induced prepubertal testicular toxicity using the ScRNA-seq approach, providing novel insight into our understanding of the underlying mechanisms and pathways involved in BDE47-associated testicular injury at a single-cell resolution.